espoon-voltti/evaka/service-lib/README.md

 ## Development

-Building and testing is done as a part of the using Kotlin service builds, i.e. evaka-service and evaka-message-service, using this project as a sub-project dependency.
+Building and testing is done as a part of the using Kotlin service builds, i.e., evaka-service and evaka-message-service, using this project as a sub-project dependency.

 ## Known issues